viam-labs/speech/README.md

 On Linux:

-`run.sh` will automatically install the following system dependencies if not already set up on the machine:
+`build.sh` will automatically include the following system dependencies as part of the PyInstaller executable:

 - `python3-pyaudio`
 - `portaudio19-dev`